AltropInc/alt/doc/script/FreeFunctor.md

 # Free Functor

 A free functor is a [function routine type](Routine.md) that does not belong to any enclosing class.
 It can be passed as a first-class object that can be dynamically created, destroyed, passed to a function, returned as a value, and have all the rights as other variables have.
+This is a term often referred as [lambda function or anonymous function](https://en.wikipedia.org/wiki/Anonymous_function) in other programming languages.

 Here is an example to pass a free functor to a variable named as `f`, and then use the name `f` to create function routine ([function call](Functor.md)) to take the input `(1,2,3,4)` and generate a summary of `10`:
 ```altscript